How to Check SSL Certificate Expiration Date Using OpenSSL

 Conclusion

-In summary, monitoring your SSL certificate’s expiration date is essential for maintaining a secure and trustworthy website.
-Regularly checking your SSL certificates using tools like OpenSSL can prevent service interruptions, security warnings, and potential search ranking penalties.
-Employing proactive SSL certificate monitoring solutions like WatchSumo can further ensure that your certificates are always up-to-date, helping you avoid unexpected downtime and safeguard your online presence.
-By staying vigilant about SSL certificate management, you protect your website and build lasting trust with your users.
+Monitoring your SSL certificate expiration dates is essential for maintaining a secure and trustworthy website.
+Regularly checking your SSL certificates using tools like OpenSSL prevents service interruptions, security warnings, and potential search ranking penalties.
+For enhanced reliability, consider using SSL monitoring solutions like WatchSumo to automate this critical process.
+By staying vigilant about SSL certificate management, you safeguard your website, protect your users, and build lasting trust.